svi3c/jasmine-ts/README.md

   Note: This module enables the configuration support of reporters.
-For example, if you want to use the [jasmine-spec-reporter](https://github.com/bcaudan/jasmine-spec-reporter), you can add a reporters array to the `jasmine.json` file like this:
+For example, if you want to use the [jasmine-spec-reporter](https://github.com/bcaudan/jasmine-spec-reporter), which provides a nice output, you can add a reporters array to the `jasmine.json` file like this:

   ```json